Category Archives: German Royals

 Charles had one older sibling, a sister:

 Charles Edward and his sister Alice were first educated at home by their governess Miss Jane Potts.
-After Charles Edward got to be “too much for Miss Potts,” as his sister says in her memoir For My Grandchildren, he was sent as a day student to Sanroyd School, then to prep school at Lyndhurst and on to Eton College.
+After Charles Edward got to be “too much for Miss Potts,” as his sister says in her memoir For My Grandchildren, he was sent as a day student to Sanroyd School, then to prep school at Lyndhurst and Eton College.
 Charles Edward remained at Eton College until an event occurred that would change his life drastically.

 Queen Victoria’s husband, Prince Albert of Saxe-Coburg and Gotha, was the second of the two sons of Ernst I, Duke of Saxe-Coburg and Gotha.
 Albert’s elder brother succeeded their father as Ernst II, Duke of Saxe-Coburg and Gotha.
 Ernst II had married Princess Alexandrine of Baden, but when it became increasingly clear that the marriage would produce no children, a plan for the succession needed to be devised.
 A union between the United Kingdom and the Duchy of Saxe-Coburg and Gotha was undesirable.
 For most of Ernst II’s reign, his brother Albert was the heir presumptive.
 When Albert died in 1861, his second son Alfred became the heir presumptive after his older brother, the Prince of Wales (later Edward VII of the United Kingdom), renounced his succession rights.